bradonomics/bradonomics.com/_posts/2016-04-14-genesis-boilerplate.md

 ## Setup Theme Directory Manually

-If you don't want to use the script to setup your child theme, here are the steps to do it manually.
+If you don't want to use the script to set up your child theme, here are the steps to do it manually.

 <ol>
   <li>Clone the Genesis Boilerplate repo into the <code class="highlighter-rouge">/themes</code> directory.</li>